seanmpuckett/sai/docs/comps.md

 #### HIGHEST / LOWEST

-The operators **highest** and **lowest** also sort by the provided expression, but when the sort is complete they _extract_ the highest/lowest value from the array and return it as a single value.
+The operators **highest** and **lowest** also sort by the provided expression, but when the sort is complete they _extract_ the highest/lowest value from the dataset and return it as a single value.

 **Oldest friend**